 More lightweight, less polluting cars.
 A more sustainable world, without giving up mobility as we know it today.
 This is the big challenge ahead of us in the car sector.

-SAPA took part as a speaker for the second time and told about its innovative production system, the One-Shot® Method, thanks to which it patented pending five parts that are already industrialised.
+SAPA took part as a speaker for the second time and told about its innovative production system, the One-Shot® Method, thanks to which it patented five parts that are already industrialised.